-ZONING COMMISSION FOR THE DISTRICT OF COLUMBIA ZONING COMMISSION ORDER NO. 18-13
+ZONING COMMISSION FOR THE DISTRICT OF COLUMBIA ZONING COMMISSION ORDER NO. 22-08

 Z.C.
-Case No. 22-08 NRP Properties LLC (Voluntary Design Review @ Square 5085, Lots 40 and 61) June 9, 2022
+Case No. 22-08 NRP Properties, LLC (Voluntary Design Review @ Square 5085, Lots 40 and 61) June 9, 2022

-Pursuant to notice, the Zoning Commission for the District of Columbia ("Commission") held a virtual public hearing on May 16, 2022, to consider the application of NRP Properties, LLC ("Applicant") for voluntary design review of a new all-affordable residential building (the "Project") in Square 5085.
-The Applicant requested the following relief under the Zoning Regulations for 2016, Title 11 of the District of Columbia Municipal Regulations (the "Zoning Regulations"):
+Pursuant to notice, the Zoning Commission for the District of Columbia (the "Commission") held a virtual public hearing on May 16, 2022, to consider the application of NRP Properties, LLC ("Applicant") for voluntary design review ("Application") of a new all-affordable residential building (the "Project") in Square 5085.
+The Applicant requested the following relief under Title 11 of the District of Columbia Municipal Regulations ("DCMR") (Zoning Regulations of 2016 [the "Zoning Regulations"] to which all references are made unless otherwise specified):

-- Voluntary design review approval pursuant to Subtitle X § 601.2, with zoning flexibility for building height (Subtitle G § 403.1), rear yard (Subtitle G § 405.3), and side yard (Subtitle G § 406.1); and - Special exception relief from the vehicular parking space requirements (Subtitle C § 703.2) and the location of two parking spaces within the front setback (Subtitle C § 710.3);
+- Voluntary design review approval pursuant to Subtitle X § 601.2, with zoning flexibility for building height (Subtitle G § 403.1), rear yard (Subtitle G § 405.3), and side yard (Subtitle G § 406.1); and - Special exception relief from the vehicular parking space requirements (Subtitle C § 703.2) and the location of two parking spaces within the front setback (Subtitle C § 710.3).

-for the property located at 4401-4435 Benning Road NE (Lots 40 and 61 in Square 5085) (the "Property") in the MU-7B zone.
+Relief is requested for the property located at 4401-4435 Benning Road, N.E.
+(Lots 40 and 61 in Square 5085) (the "Property") in the MU-7B zone.
 The public hearing was conducted in accordance with Subtitle Z, Chapter 4.
-For the reasons stated below, the Commission hereby APPROVES the application.
+For the reasons stated below, the Commission hereby APPROVES the Application.